Has anyone called your Nana an “extreme” activist?

 What kinds of campaigns attract Lesley Dewar?

-These are some campaigns she has actively supported over the past twenty years or so.
+These are some campaigns she has supported as an activist, over the past twenty five years or so.

-- *campaigned against dolphin capture and killing in Taiji (Japan) before the release of the film “The Cove” and continues to do so
+- Taiji (Japan): Spoken up about and against dolphin capture and killing in Taiji (Japan) before the release of the film “The Cove.”
+She continues to do so.

-- *campaigned (when she was a financial planner) against changes to superannuation rules which would have cost 100s of 1,000s of Aussie half their retirement savings, by lobbying Federal Politicians and submitting to Senate hearings.
+- Superannuation: Lobbied (when she was a financial planner) against changes to superannuation rules which would have cost 100s of 1,000s of Aussie half their retirement savings.
+She contacted Federal Politicians and made submissions to Senate hearings.

-- *campaigned against selective targeting of industries by the ATO, by attending meetings and working with lobby groups.
+- Taxation: Worked against selective targeting of industries by the ATO, by attending meetings and working with lobby groups.

-- *campaigned against unethical practices in the financial planning industry, through Industry Associations and personal email and fax campaigns.
+- Financial Planners: Raised awareness of unethical practices in the financial planning industry.
+Through Industry Associations, and personal email and fax campaigns.

 and she has